2.4 Abuse, Neglect, Exploitation, and Misappropriation

 Key Takeaways

-- A CNA reports suspicions and objective observations; the CNA does not investigate, confront, or decide whether the allegation is proven.
+- A CNA reports objective observations and the resident's words — the CNA does not investigate, confront the accused, search belongings, or decide whether the allegation is proven.

 Recognizing and Reporting Mistreatment

 Residents have the right to be free from abuse, neglect, exploitation, and misappropriation of property.
-These words sound legal, but the CNA must recognize them in real care.
-A resident may be harmed by a slap, a threat, rough handling, sexual contact, humiliation, ignored care needs, financial pressure, stolen property, or use of belongings without permission.
+These terms sound legal, but a CNA must recognize them in real care.
+Memorize what each one means:

-A CNA must report suspected mistreatment promptly through the facility chain of command and required HHSC channels.
-Follow facility policy for who must be notified, how the report is made, and what written documentation is required.
-If the resident is in immediate danger, protect the resident and get the nurse or supervisor right away.
-If emergency help is needed, follow facility emergency procedures.
+A CNA reports promptly through the chain of command — usually the charge nurse or supervisor first — and follows facility policy for written documentation.
+If the resident is in immediate danger, protect the resident first and get the nurse or supervisor right away; if emergency help is needed, follow facility emergency procedures.

-Do not investigate on your own.
-Do not question the resident repeatedly, confront the accused person, search staff bags, call family with details, or promise secrecy.
-Listen calmly, preserve privacy, and report the resident's words as close to objectively as possible.
-If you see an injury, report what you saw, where it was, when you noticed it, and what the resident said.
-Do not diagnose the cause.
+The CNA does not investigate.
+Do not question the resident repeatedly, confront the accused person, search staff bags or other rooms, call family with details, or promise secrecy.
+Listen calmly, preserve privacy, and report the resident's words as close to verbatim as possible.
+If you see an injury, report what you saw, where it was, when you noticed it, and what the resident said — never diagnose the cause.

 | Concern | CNA action | Avoid |